 Probably the biggest cause of complaints made by members of the public against solicitors is in relation to fees.
 Far to often at the end of a case a client receives a bill, which is much higher than they had expected or budgeted for, or a bill that contains ‘hidden extras’ which had not been properly explained at the outset.

 At McMillans we can guarantee that you will never be surprised as to the level of your final bill and we believe that we have the most straightforward, transparent and value for money fee structure out there, amongst not only criminal lawyers but solicitors in general!

 We only conduct cases on a fixed private fee basis.
 What that means in practice is that if you call us we will immediately give you a fixed price up to and including the matter being concluded at the police station or up to and including your first appearance at court.
-This fixed fee for a local police station or court can be as low as £900 plus VAT (£1,080).
-There are no hidden extras like travel or waiting time.

 If your case then requires further court appearances (for example if you dispute the allegations and therefore plead not guilty at your initial hearing your case will need to be adjourned for a trial either at the magistrate’s court or Crown Court) we will give you additional fixed fee offers for the remaining stages of your case.
 For a Crown Court trial those stages are as follows:

 - Stage 2 from being charged to initial appearance at the magistrate’s court including representing you at that hearing

 - Stage 3 from magistrate’s court hearing to first appearance at Crown Court (Plea and Trial Preparation Hearing (PTPH)) including you be represented by solicitor and counsel at that hearing

 - Stage 4 from the date of the PTPH until trial including you being represented by solicitor and counsel at your trial